South Irving Street from 6th Street South to 7th Street South, in the Arlington Heights neighborhood

 The block of South Irving Street between 6th and 7th Streets South was nominated by residents in spring 2017 for Neighborhood Complete Streets consideration due to the lack of a complete sidewalk on either side of the street.
 When the nominated projects were scored and ranked based on the NCS criteria, this project was among the top problem street locations on the list.

-- Scored and ranked potential project location list - finalized in June 2019
+- June 2019 - Scored and ranked potential project location list finalized

-Preliminary project work estimates this project will cost approximately $572,000 to implement.
-The NCS program is funded through the County’s Capital Improvement Plan and received funds in 2017 and 2019, which will be used to fund this project.
+Preliminary estimates show the project will cost approximately $572,000 to implement.
+The NCS program is funded through the County’s Capital Improvement Plan.